mrcnski/believeobey.live/_posts/2025-09-01-why-did-messiah-die.md

 {% include verse.html
 text="As for you also, **because of the blood of your covenant, I have set free your prisoners from the pit in which is no water**.
 Turn to the stronghold, you prisoners of hope!
 Even today I declare that I will restore double to you." verse="Zechariah 9:11-12"
 %}

+{% include verse.html
+text="I, YHWH, have called you in righteousness.
+I will hold your hand.
+I will keep you, and make you a **covenant** for the people, as a light for the nations, to open the blind eyes, to bring the prisoners out of the dungeon, and those who sit in darkness out of the prison." verse="Isaiah 42:6-7"
+%}

 <div class="columns">